tayyabahamna-design/EDUSENSEI/replit.md

-# Tutor's Assistant
+# AI Teaching Assistant

 ## Overview

-Tutor's Assistant is a focused web application designed to help teachers manage classroom attendance efficiently.
-The application provides tools for daily attendance tracking, weekly reporting with WhatsApp sharing, and an AI chatbot assistant for lesson planning.
-Built with a clean, colorful interface using pink, yellow, and blue themes, it aims to make attendance management simple and effective.
+AI Teaching Assistant is a pure AI-powered conversational application designed to help primary school teachers with their daily teaching needs.
+The application provides an intelligent chatbot interface that supports multimodal interactions including text, voice messages, image analysis, and document processing.
+Built with a beautiful, colorful interface using pink, yellow, and blue themes, it offers a friendly and intuitive experience for educators.

-The application serves as a practical tool for day-to-day teaching activities, specifically focusing on attendance management with accurate statistics calculation and convenient sharing capabilities for parent communication.
+The application serves as an intelligent companion for teachers, providing instant access to AI-powered assistance for lesson planning, classroom management advice, educational resources, and general teaching support through natural conversation.

 ## User Preferences